DVMirchev/StaticAnalyzerXML/README.md

 cl sqlite3.c /analyze /analyze:log analyzer_report.xml /analyze:only

-You should have a file "analyzer_report.xml"
+You should have a file "analyzer_report.xml".
+I added this .xml (made with MSVS 2015 Update 2 compiler) to the repository so you dont have to compile SQLlite to try the viewer.

 #How to use the program?